What is Thyroid Eye Disease?

 - Orbital decompression surgery for vision loss from optic nerve compression

-During the second phase of thyroid eye disease the eye symptoms stabilize and treatment concerns correcting any unacceptable permanent changes such as protrusion of the eyes and the appearance of staring which can be corrected surgically.
-If double vision continues after the initial stage, this can also be corrected through eye muscle surgery.
+During the second phase of thyroid eye disease the eye symptoms stabilize and treatment involves correcting any unacceptable permanent changes such as protrusion of the eyes and the appearance of staring.
+These conditions can be addressed with surgery.
+If double vision continues after the initial stage, this can also be corrected with eye muscle surgery.